Flawless Physio Logo

 Related Article: Anatomy and Function of the Ankle Tendons

-Peroneal Tendonitis Symptoms
+Symptoms

-Peroneal Tendonitis in the acute phase leads to constant pain on the outer side of the ankle and foot that is painful when walking or turning the foot outwards.
-There may be a clicking noise or crepitus with the ankle’s movement, which usually occurs for an initial 0-72 hours post-injury.
+In the acute phase of pain (0-72 hours), Peroneal Tendonitis can cause constant pain on the outer side of the ankle and foot that is painful when walking or turning the foot outwards.

-The location of the pain is on the outside of the ankle and onto the foot’s outer side when the peroneal tendons attach to the fifth metatarsal.
-If this is inflammation of the Peroneal Longus Tendon, there may be pain on the foot’s underside.
+The location of the pain is on the outside of the ankle in the groove just behind the lateral malleolus and onto the foot’s outer side when the peroneal tendons attach to the fifth metatarsal.

-Peroneal Tendonitis Causes
+Causes

 Repetitive ankle sprains can result in Peroneal Tendonitis.
 The lateral ligaments become stretched, leading to instability of the ankle.
 The Peroneal muscles compensate by working harder to provide additional stability to an ankle, causing an overload.